 If you don’t like or can’t have tahini, this parsley hummus without tahini should be your bean dip of choice!
 It comes together in 10 minutes or less and is perfect for healthy dipping.

-As many of you know, my little man (N) has a sesame seed allergy (you can read the story of how we found out at that link – we found out the hard way when he was 15 months old – aka, the worst day of my life).
-He’s allergic to nuts too, but sesame is far more severe and many people are completely unaware that it’s even a possibility.
+As many of you know, my little man (N) has a sesame seed allergy (you can read the story of how we discovered his allergies – we found out the hard way when he was 15 months old – aka, the worst day of my life).
+He’s allergic to nuts too, but sesame is far more severe.

 Eating at Asian or Lebanese restaurants is out of the question for us.
 (We still do get our Lebanese carryout sometimes when it’s just the four of us.
 Thankfully his allergy is through ingestion and not inhalation and we’re all very aware and careful.)

-Would you believe that many people don’t even know that there is sesame in hummus?
-If you’re one of these people, it’s okay!
-Let’s take a minute to chat about that, though.
+Many people don’t even know that there is sesame in hummus.
+Let’s take a minute to chat about that.
 One of the main ingredients in hummus is tahini.
 In fact, I think tahini is what makes it hummus and not a “bean dip,” but we’re calling this recipe hummus anyways.

 So, tahini.
 Tahini, if you’re unfamiliar, is basically just ground sesame seeds.
 If you were to make peanut butter with sesame seeds instead of peanuts, you’d have tahini.